Oracle Audit Intervention & Compliance Whitepaper

 Complete – Typically when the Oracle audit report is complete all companies go back to Audit Possible stage.
 However, depending on the audit outcome, you might find yourself in the Likely or Ensured states for next year.

-In this Palisade White paper on software asset intervention, we’ll focus in the following areas:
+In this Palisade white paper on Oracle audit intervention and compliance, we’ll focus on the following areas:

 Audit Triggers & Steps

 Software audits are not (usually) random, they are most often triggered by business events and innocent or not-so-innocent behaviors.
 These events and behaviors move your company towards a much higher category of audit risk.
 Some of these events and behaviors are within your control while many are not.

 Audit Ensured De-escalation Strategies